jordanasevigny/ca-invert-shifts/README.md

 3. Analysis scripts (can be run in any order)
   - (a) 'oni_vs_extension.R' tests different models comparing ONI to extension number and to extension distance; has the chi-squared goodness-of-fit test to compare proportion extensions in and out of el nino to expected frequency of El Niño; has the t-test to compare low and high ONI extension distances; generates supplementary table related to best fit models.
 This script also generates the preliminary figures related to the analyses.
   - (b) ‘ca-invert-shifts/scripts/enso_ext_timeseries.R’ generates preliminary figures for figure 2 and the final form of the supplementary barplot showcasing which extensions come from which data source.
 This script also finds several of the counts related to # extensions occuring during El Niño included in the paper methods.
 This script also generates the supplementary figure of counts over time and the hurdle model.
-  - (c) ‘ca-invert-shifts/scripts/blob_analysis.R’ generates supp figure 4 and calculates # extensions to occur during the 2014-2016 marine heatwave and statistically tests whether the number of extension events during 2014-2016 exceeds expectations by chance using a chi-squared goodness-of-fit test.
+  - (c) ‘ca-invert-shifts/scripts/blob_analysis.R’ generates supp figure 5 and calculates # extensions to occur during the 2014-2016 marine heatwave and statistically tests whether the number of extension events during 2014-2016 exceeds expectations by chance using a chi-squared goodness-of-fit test.
   - (d) ‘ca-invert-shifts/scripts/extension_map.R’ generates final version of figure 1 and supplementary figure 1 (extension maps).
   - (e) 'ca-invert-shifts/scripts/Figure2Panel.R' generates final version of figure 2 and supplementary figure 2 (extension number vs ONI).
   - (f) 'ca-invert-shifts/scripts/Figure3Panel.R' generates final version of figure 3 (extension distance vs ONI).
   - (g) 'ca-invert-shifts/scripts/summary_extension_table.R' generates the supplementary table 1.
   - (h) 'ca-invert-shifts/scripts/hist_lat_supp_table.R' generates the supplementary table 2.
   - (i) 'ca-invert-shifts/scripts/supp_distribution_and_bb_crossings.R' generates the supplementary table 4.
+  - (j) 'ca-invert-shifts/scripts/life_hist_vs_dist.R' generates supplementary figure 4 and associated analysis.

 Systematic literature search: